Tom Shippey: Medievalist

-Since his retirement and his return to England, he has continued his research as an honorary research fellow at the University of Winchester.
-His Tolkien scholar colleagues including Janet Brennan Croft, John D. Rateliff, Verlyn Flieger, David Bratman, Marjorie Burns, and Richard C. West marked his 70th birthday with a festschrift.
+Since his retirement and his return to England, he has continued his research His retirement in 2008 was marked by a festschrift, Constructing Nations, Reconstructing Myth, edited by Andrew Wawn, Graham Johnson and John Walter, with contributions from former students and former colleagues.
+His Tolkien scholar colleagues including Janet Brennan Croft, John D. Rateliff, Verlyn Flieger, David Bratman, Marjorie Burns, and Richard C. West marked his 70th birthday with a further festschrift, Tolkien in the New Century, while another volume of essays by former colleagues and students, Literary Speech Acts of the Medieval North: essays inspired by the works of T.A.
+Shippey, came out in 2020, edited by Eric Bryan and Alexander Ames.

 Modern fantasy and science fiction

-Under the pseudonym of "Tom Allen", Shippey has written two stories that were published in anthologies edited by Peter Weston.
-The first published was the fantasy story "King, Dragon" in Andromeda 2 in 1977; the second was the science fiction novelette "Not Absolute" in Andromeda 3 in 1978.
+A fan and follower of science fiction from teenage years, in the early 1980s Shippey worked with Brian Aldiss with the concept of world-building in his Helliconia trilogy.

-Under the pseudonym of "John Holm", he is the co-author, with Harry Harrison, of The Hammer and the Cross trilogy of alternate history novels, consisting of The Hammer and the Cross (1993), One King's Way (1995), and King and Emperor (1996).
+Under the pseudonym of "John Holm", he was the co-author, with Harry Harrison, of The Hammer and the Cross trilogy of alternate history novels, consisting of The Hammer and the Cross (1993), One King's Way (1995), and King and Emperor (1996).
 For Harrison's 1984 West of Eden, Shippey helped with the constructed language, Yilanè.

 Shippey has edited both The Oxford Book of Science Fiction Stories, and The Oxford Book of Fantasy Stories.
-He reviews science fiction for The Wall Street Journal, and contributes literary reviews to the London Review of Books.
+For ten years he reviewed science fiction for The Wall Street Journal, and still contributes literary reviews to the London Review of Books.

 In 2009, he wrote a scholarly 21-page introduction to Flights of Eagles, a collection of James Blish's works.
 He has given many invited lectures on Tolkien and other topics.
+In 2008 he brought out a collection of articles on SF and fantasy, Hard Reading: Learning from Science Fiction, freely available from academia.edu.